 The priest Valentine would secretly marry young couples because he disagreed with Claudius.
 He was eventually caught.

-The story goes that Valentine was beheaded on February 14 in the year 269 B.C.
-In 498 A.D., Pope Gelasius made Valentine a saint and declared February 14 the day of his feast.
-This may also have been a good way of Christianizing the Romans’ pagan holiday of Lupercalia, which was bloody and weird and gross and took place at the exact same time.
-The Catholic church later officially removed the February 14 St. Valentine’s Day feast from its holy calendar due to the fact that nobody actually knew what the real story of St. Valentine was or why he was bestowed as a Saint.
+The story goes that Valentine was beheaded on February 14th in the year 269 B.C.
+In 498 A.D., Pope Gelasius made Valentine a saint and declared February 14th the day of his feast.
+This may also have been a good way of Christianizing the Romans’ pagan holiday of Lupercalia, which was bloody and weird, and gross and took place at the exact same time.
+The Catholic church later officially removed the February 14th St. Valentine’s Day feast from its holy calendar due to the fact that nobody actually knew what the real story of St. Valentine was or why he was bestowed as a Saint.

-You know that “From your Valentine.” scribbled on Valentines’ Day cards?
+Do you know that “From your Valentine” is scribbled on Valentine’s Day cards?
 The legend has it that the first valentine sent out of love is attributed to the very same St. Valentine who was caught marrying young couples and sometimes attributed to another Valentine altogether.

-This Valentine was thrown in jail, and while he awaited his execution—presumably on February 14—the jailer’s daughter would come to visit him.
-They enjoyed eachother’s company and on the day he was executed, he sent her a note to thank her for her kindness.
+This Valentine was thrown in jail, and while he awaited his execution — presumably on February 14 — the jailer’s daughter would come to visit him.
+They enjoy each other’s company and on the day he was executed, he sent her a note to thank her for her kindness.
 The loving note ended with the aforementioned phrase.

 Anyway, Cupid/Eros was so handsome and charming that he could make anyone fall in love.
 He thought that was fun, so he went around shooting his arrows of love causing mischief.
 It wasn’t until the Renaissance that Cupid was depicted with more childlike features.
 He then evolved into the mischievous baby with angel wings and a bow and arrow that we know today.